Sprague-Grundy Values of Octal-Games

 bitstring

-bit-mask describing the sparse space
+infinite 0-1-sequence describing the sparse space with lowest significant bit first

 rare